47degrees/LambdaTestAsync/README.md

 * **`Has`**. the list of events must contain all the elements of a specified list in order.
 The list of events may also contain other events.

 It is also possible to write your own tests.
 Each custom test should extend the `EventTest[T]` trait where `T` is the type of the events.
-You will need to implement the test method of EventTest.
+You will need to implement the `test` method of `EventTest`.
 This method is called once for each event and once after all events (typically as the result of a timeout).
 It has two parameters.

 * **`events`**.
 The list of all events so far in reverse order (the head will be the most recent event).
 * **`done`**.
 Set to true only on the last call.